User Research Portfolio · 2025

 Key Insights

 Access is not just informational — it's relational.
-Students weren't just missing information about research opportunities; they were missing mentorship, community, and models that looked like them and spoke their language.
+Students weren't just missing information; they were missing mentorship, community, and models that looked like them.

 Tone creates trust.
-The difference between content that lands and content that alienates isn't just what you say — it's how human, culturally responsive, and accessible the voice is.
 Academic register actively excludes the audience this platform was trying to serve.

 Outcome